versionpress/versionpress/docs/Dev-Setup.md

 #### Command line

-If you don't need to run or debug tests from PhpStorm, running tests is as simple as:
+If you don't need to run or debug tests from PhpStorm, **running tests** is as simple as:

+1. Make sure you have Docker 17+ up and running.
-1. `cd ./plugins/versionpress/tests`
+2. `cd ./plugins/versionpress/tests`
-2. `npm run tests`
+3. `npm run tests`

-This runs all the tests in the project (see below for tips how to run a subset of them).
-The firsts run downloads and builds a lot of stuff, subsequent runs are almost instant.
+The first run fetches all the Docker images and can be quite slow but subsequent runs are almost instant.

+If you want to run only a **subset of tests**, e.g., unit tests, it's often the easiest to use PhpStorm (the setup is [described below](#running-tests-from-phpstorm)) but you can also achieve that easily on the command line.
+Basically just override the default Docker Compose `command` by executing `docker-compose run tests <your-command>`.
+For example, to run unit tests, you would run `docker-compose run tests ../vendor/bin/phpunit --bootstrap /opt/project/tests/phpunit-bootstrap.php --no-configuration /opt/project/tests/Unit`.

+If you prefer defining tests in `phpunit.xml`, copy the default one to `phpunit.override.xml` (gitignored for your convenience), customize to your liking and then run something like `docker-compose run tests ../vendor/bin/phpunit -c phpunit.override.xml --color`.

-You can now inspect the results in the console and also, the whole Docker stack is still running so you can e.g. inspect the test site or its database.
-Run `npm run stop-tests` to shut down the Docker stack or `npm run cleanup-tests` to also remove all the volumes (next start will be completely fresh).
+After the tests are run, you would **inspect the results** in the console.
+Also, the whole Docker stack is kept running which is useful for integration tests; you can e.g. inspect the test WordPress site, its database, etc. The [end2end tests](#end2end-tests) section provides more info on this.

+Run `npm run stop-tests` to **shut down the Docker stack** or `npm run cleanup-tests` to also remove all the volumes (next start will be completely fresh).

-The only local requirement is a free port 80 (end2end tests make the WordPress site available for local inspection).
+<div id="running-tests-from-phpstorm"></div>

 #### Running tests from PhpStorm